 Let’s create your QR Code.
 First, you’ll need to download QR4Office from this link.
 Or, if you prefer you can also install it from Microsoft Word by going to Insert > My Apps > Store and look for it there.

 Once you’ve installed QR4Office, you can access it by going to INSERT and then in the drop-down menu from My Apps choose the app.
 At the top, you can enter the URL you want the QR code to have, and you can also choose http:// or https://.
 You can choose only to add a text to your code if you want to, there’s no obligation to add a URL.

 Below the colors you’re going to see a slider with the word Size on the left side.
 Use that slider to make the QR Code as big or as small as you want.

-Also Read: Cool Computer Tricks Everyone should know
+Also Read: Cool Internet And Computer Tricks

 How to Add Color To Your QR Code